 Select the Division your team is in.
 Coaches will have access to their division and the one lower.

-both the Bantam and the PeeWee divisions.
+both the U15 and the U13 divisions.

 From the menu option on the Home Page, click on Arena Codes to bring up the listing.